 Stressful feelings are just a brilliant alarm system to alert us to stressful thoughts.
-A small bell ringing to let us know we’re believing something to be fixed and categorically true that could never be that.
+A small bell ringing to let us know we’re believing something to be definite and categorically true which could never be that.
 Letting us know we’re out of connection with reality.

 From there, we can more easily stay in clarity, or express a micro-burst of stress or frustration.
-Because when we know that the stress is coming from our own thinking, we’re more likely to express that frustration healthily, knowing it’s about us, not the other person or situation causing our stress.
+Because when we know that the stress is coming from arbitrary thought-stories, we’re more likely to express that frustration healthily, knowing it’s because our mind is habitually believing a story, not because the other person or situation is causing our stress.